emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has built in subs on most sources. ✔️
 1. It has movies, shows and anime. ✔️
 1. Site does have watchlists when you login. ✔️
-1. Site has decent sorting but is otherwise lacking in terms of content discoverability . ⚠️
+1. Site has decent sorting but is otherwise lacking in terms of content discoverability. ⚠️
 1. Site does have 4K content on server 9 (videasy only). ⚠️
 1. Site looks good + works well on mobile. ✔️